 2. PodBean: Best for Unlimited Bandwith/Downloads

-Podbean is my #2 pick in this 2020 list of best podcast hosts you can rely on for unlimited hosting and wide distribution on 20+ platforms including iTunes, Google Play, and Spotify.
+Podbean is my second-best podcast hosting site in this 2021 that you can rely on for unlimited hosting and wide distribution on 20+ platforms including iTunes, Google Play, and Spotify.
 Aside from unlimited hosting and good distribution, Podbean has a truly free plan that allows you to host episodes forever!
-Unlike Buzzsprout that limits the number of downloads per episode, Podbean allows unlimited downloads.
+Unlike Buzzsprout that limits the number of downloads per episode, Podbean allows unlimited downloads and does not delete episodes stored in the tier plan.

 Podbean company was founded in 2006, 3 years before Buzzsprout was founded and it has grown its number of podcasters to over 300,000.
 Thanks to its generous storage and its reliable 24/7 support.